ART CASHIN: Sell On Rosh Hashanah, Buy On Yom Kippur

-Art Cashin is sharingthe story of his start on Wall Street, which also comes with a trading rule: sell on Rosh Hashanah, buy on Yom Kippur.

-September Weakness And Rosh Hashanah — Tonight at sundown marks the start of Rosh Hashanah.
-A little over 50 years ago, as I was starting out in Wall Street.
+September Weakness And Rosh Hashanah – Last night at sundown marked the start of Rosh Hashanah.
+About 50 years ago, as I was starting out in Wall Street.
 I was lucky enough to be hired by a small, bright, aggressive firm where I learned unique things from some wonderful people.
 I thought they hired me because I was sharp, inquisitive and hard working.
 Some of the older salesmen, instead, used to joke that I was the “Shabbes Goy” – the only non-Jewish employee who could then man the phones on religious holidays.
 It was a joke (I think) but it gave an altar boy from Jersey City a chance to learn a little Yiddish and a touch of cultural traditions.

 The way I learned it, you sell on Rosh Hashanah and buy back on Yom Kippur.
 The thesis, I was told, was that you wished to be free (as much as possible) of the distraction of worldly goods during a period of reflection and self-appraisal.